-It is essential to conduct pre-award reviews or employer evaluations prior to contract execution.
-Service providers shall determine if the employer is qualified and capable of entering into an agreement to provide on-the-job training.
-Some examples of questions that need to be asked or information that needs to be identified:
+It is essential to conduct pre-award reviews or employer evaluations prior to executing an on-the-job training contract.
+Service deliverers shall determine if the employer/training provider is qualified and capable of entering into an agreement to provide on-the-job training.
+Pre-award reviews should be in written form and part of the OJT contract.
+Criteria that must be established through the pre-award process includes the following [also, refer to the "Written Assurances" beginning on page 5 of this policy]: